TheGloriousGenesis/CS_Learning/Core_Java_and_Optimisation_techniques/README.md

 > *NB: ensure that if you need precise numerical computations, use `BigDecimal` class.*

+`BigDecimal` and `BigInteger` used to manipulate large numbers and precision arithmetic.

 ## Operators

 - `/` operator denotes integer division if both arguments integer, floating point otherwise.